Seraclin/Final-Project-CS470/data/README.txt

-This contains instructions on how to run our code on the Citi Bike data Please make sure you have the following packages installed: networkx, pandas, argparse, & skitlearn
+This contains instructions on how to run our code on the Citi Bike data Please make sure you have the following packages installed: networkx, pandas, argparse, & sklearn

 For clustering, please ensure that the data and the Jupyter notebook file are in the same directory and run the preprocessing2.ipynb Jupyter notebook